ScrappySnacks/IntroToProg-Python-Mod07/docs/index.md

 **Date:** *12.1.2020*

 ## Introduction
 For assignment #7, we are to create a demo that demonstrates how pickling and structured error handling work.
 To accomplish this, I have created a “pickled” Latin dictionary demo that also includes exception handling code.
-This document will describe the steps taken to create the demo and ensure it works as expected.
+This website will describe the steps taken to create the demo and ensure it works as expected.
 As with past assignments PyCharm is used here for script development.

 ## Topic 1